captn3m0/google-sre-ebook/README.md

 Original sources are downloaded from https://landing.google.com/sre/books

 Visit the [Releases](https://github.com/captn3m0/google-sre-ebook/releases) page to download the latest release.
+Go through all the releases, and click "Assets" to view a list of files.

 # Books